 Additional Giving Options

-Charitable lead trusts: A charitable lead trust enables you to make a significant charitable gift now while transferring substantial assets to beneficiaries later.
+Charitable lead trust: A charitable lead trust enables you to make a significant charitable gift now while transferring substantial assets to beneficiaries later.
 To use this giving option, a trust is setup that distributes annual payments to the foundation for a specific number of years.
 Trust distributions go first to your fund here at the foundation, and then on to charities you specify.
 When the trust terminates, the remaining principal is returned to you, or more typically, your children or other loved ones at reduced tax cost or tax-free.

-Retained life estates: Your home, one of your most valued possessions, can become a meaningful gift to the San Francisco Foundation— even while you are still living in it, and even if you want your spouse or other survivor to live there for life.
+Retained life estate: Your home, one of your most valued possessions, can become a meaningful gift to the San Francisco Foundation— even while you are still living in it, and even if you want your spouse or other survivor to live there for life.
 In this arrangement, you enjoy the property as long as you like while giving future ownership to the foundation.
 You receive an income tax deduction the year the contribution is arranged through the irrevocable gift of the “remainder interest”, and proceeds from the sale go to establish or add to a fund here at the foundation.

 Join the Bay Area Promise Society